chrissimpkins/status/README.md

 ### HTTP status codes for GET and POST requests

+## About
+Status is a command line application that returns the HTTP response status code for a GET or POST request to a user submitted URL.
+It has been tested in cPython 2.7, 3.2, 3.3 and pypy 2.2.1 (Python v2.7.3)

 ## Install

 You can install from PyPI with pip using the following command: